Predictive Modelling in the Health Sciences

 This course will introduce students to methods and approaches for predictive modelling and teach the associated technical knowledge and computational approaches required to successfully implement an applied analysis.
 The material covered will include the general approaches to predictive modelling and a selection of methods that would typically be used at various stages of a pipeline when training a model.
 This includes handling of missing data, variable selection and fitting a final predictive model.
 The approach of the course will be to familiarize the students with the methods and technicals via applications, with a focus on data that is commonly encountered in the health sciences.

-The main objective of the course are to gain knowledge of:
+The main objectives of the course are to further refine knowledge of:

-- existing methods for different stages and types of data;
+- existing methods and approaches to be used for different types of data;

 Methods of Assessment